fabric-testbed/teaching-materials/assignments/OpenFlow/README.md

 # FABRIC Educational Materials
-# Tutorial: Exploring Ansible
+# Tutorial: OpenFlow With Controller (Ryu)
 ## Introduction
-  The goal of this exercise is to introduce the user how to use an ansible.
+  The goal of this exercise is to introduce the user to the beneffits of switches in networks

 ## Running the Tutorial
 - The tutorial has three Jupyter notebooks and one folder:
     - **CreateSlice.ipynb**: Creates the FABRIC slice/topology needed for this tutorial
-    - **ExploringAnsible.ipynb**: Configures the IPv4/IPv6 network address and then begins the Queues tutorial
+    - **OpenVS_Ryu.ipynb**: Configures the IPv4/IPv6 network address and then begins the Queues tutorial
 - To run the tutorial:
    - Login to the FABRIC Portal and JupyterHub
     	- Login to the [FABRIC Portal](https://portal.fabric-testbed.net/)